BarryDigby/barrydigby.github.io/Week_1/Conda.md

 ***

 # YAML file {#yaml}
+***

-We have seen how simple it is to install tools in `conda` by using the `conda install` command.
-However in reality we will want to install multiple tools at once for an analysis and create a clean environment for the tools.
+We have seen how simple it is to install tools using the `conda install` command.

+In reality, we will want to install multiple packages at once for an analysis and create a clean environment for the packages.
 This can be simplified using a `.yml` file.

-As this tutorial covers quality control in sequencing reads, we will need a tool to trim and remove adapters in addition to fastqc tools.
-Below is an example of a `.yml` file to use for creating a quality control environment:
+The strucutre of a `.yml` file is:

+1. Name: The name of the environment to be created.
+2. Channels: Specifiy which channels conda should search when attempting to install packages.
+3. Dependencies: Which packages you want to install (supports pinned version numbers).

+***

+In this weeks tutorial we want to create an environment for the quality control of sequencing reads.
+We will need `fastqc` and `multiqc` to generate HTML reports of sequencing statistics and a tool to perform adapter trimming and read filtering.
+Choosing a trimming tool is highly subjective, however I like the flexibility of `bbduk`, part of the `bbtools` suite.

+Below I have provided an incomplete `.yml` file, where the name and channels have been specified for you.
+Please complete the `.yml` file by specifing the three tools referenced above.

 ```
 name: QC